 For example, Central Park is an oasis in the middle of New York City.
 Spending time outdoors in the park is one of the best ways to stay healthy and connected to nature.

 My husband often says, “If it weren’t for Central Park we would have to move.”
 And, he’s right.
-There’s something about having that precious slice of nature in the center of the chaotic city that creates a feeling of overall peace and calm in every cell of my body.
+There’s something about having that precious slab of nature in the center of the chaotic city that creates a feeling of overall peace and calm.

 And, lastly… although many cities operate twenty-four hours a day, it doesn’t mean the people living in them need to do the same.